Frillion/mysqlDatabases2022/README.md

 }
 ```
 ### Python Scripts
-The [CSV-Test](https://github.com/Frillion/mysqlDatabases2022/blob/main/Practice4/APIS/CSV-Test.py) file is the script that takes a file path to the csv fileand imports that to the database **Requires:**[CSV\_Import](https://github.com/Frillion/mysqlDatabases2022/blob/main/Practice4/APIS/CSV_Import.py)
+The [CSV-Test](https://github.com/Frillion/mysqlDatabases2022/blob/main/Practice4/APIS/CSV-Test.py) file is the script that takes a file path to the csv file and imports that to the database **Requires:**[CSV\_Import](https://github.com/Frillion/mysqlDatabases2022/blob/main/Practice4/APIS/CSV_Import.py)

 ---
 ### Database Diagram